 3. Determine whether CSEs are performed in accordance with NCS Program procedures and receive appropriate independent review and approval.

-4. Determine whether NCS Program audits are conducted at frequency specified by license requirements and with appropriate thoroughness.
-Determine whether audit observations and findings are communicated to licensee management and whether they are appropriately .
+4. Determine whether NCS Program audits are conducted at the frequency, scope, etc. specified by license requirements and with appropriate thoroughness.
+Determine whether audit observations and findings are communicated to licensee management and whether they are appropriately resolved.

-5. Determine whether NCS staff (including trainees, NCS Engineers, and Senior NCS Engineers) are qualified in accordance with license have the necessary education and experience to perform their duties.
+5. Determine whether NCS staff (including trainees, NCS Engineers, and Senior NCS Engineers) are qualified in accordance with license requirements and have the necessary education and experience to perform their duties.
 Determine whether activities performed by NCS staff are commensurate with their training and qualification (e.g., whether only qualified NCS engineers perform CSEs).

 b.
 Inspection Guidance.

-1. NCS Program procedures implement the authority and responsibilities of the program as specified license requirements.
+1. NCS Program procedures implement the authority and responsibilities of the program as specified in license requirements.
 The NCS Manager should ensure the proper development and implementation of these procedures.
 Management and staff authority and qualifications should be commensurate with the assigned responsibilities.
 Procedures should cover all essential NCS Program elements, including evaluating new or changed fissile material operations in CSEs, establishing NCS limits and controls, providing advice to management and operations to support routine operations and during emergency response, participating in the training of fissile material operators, and inspecting operations to ensure compliance with NCS limits and controls.

 (This inspection requirement should be completed on an as-needed basis, depending on whether there are any significant changes to program procedures.)

 2. Requests for new operations or for changes to existing operations should be reviewed by NCS staff.
 The scope of the review may vary in accordance with license requirements and program procedures, but should be commensurate with the significance (e.g., risk-significance, complexity, novelty) of the request.
-The screening process to determine the level of NCS review is as important as the subsequent review should be documented in the change package along with the 70.72 evaluation.
-The inspectors should assess whether selected change requests are reviewed by , and whether operations has the opportunity to provide feedback on the feasibility of proposed limits and controls, prior to implementation.
+The screening process to determine the level of NCS review is as important as the subsequent review itself and should be documented in the change package along with the 70.72 evaluation.
+The inspectors should assess whether selected change requests are reviewed by NCS when required, and whether operations has the opportunity to provide feedback on the feasibility of proposed limits and controls, prior to implementation.

 3. Independent (peer) review of CSEs should be conducted by qualified staff, typically Senior NCS Engineers.
 CSEs should be documented at an appropriate level of detail, sufficient to permit independent verification of results, including a clear description of all assumptions, models, and analyses.
 The independent review must be performed and documented as required in program procedures.

-.
-The inspectors should review audit reports and discuss the resolution of audit observations and findings with licensee management.
+4. The inspectors should review audit reports and discuss the resolution of NCS Program audit observations and findings with licensee management.
 NCS Program audits should be performed periodically, and include personnel independent of the NCS Program function, as specified by license requirements.
 This may include contractors or other personnel external to the facility.
 Audit findings should be communicated to licensee management, who should ensure they receive appropriate corrective action commensurate with their significance.

-(This inspection requirement should be completed on an as-needed basis, depending on whether any new have been performed.)
+(This inspection requirement should be completed on an as-needed basis, depending on whether any new program audits have been performed.)

-.
-NCS engineers are expected to have education and experience commensurate with their assigned responsibilities.
+5. NCS engineers are expected to have education and experience commensurate with their assigned responsibilities, and as specified in license and procedural requirements.
 This should include not only technical experience in the principles of NCS, but also familiarity with facility operations and license requirements.
 Rather than make this a separate focus of the inspection, the inspectors should be able to obtain a good understanding of NCS staff qualifications through its routine interactions with the staff.

-(This inspection requirement should be completed on an as-needed basis, depending on whether there any new NCS staff.)
+(This inspection requirement should be completed on an as-needed basis, depending on whether there are any new or newly qualified NCS staff.)